liSong5713/ts-node-debug/README.md

 * `--notify` - to display desktop-notifications (Notifications are only displayed if `node-notifier` is installed).
 * `--cache-directory` - tmp dir which is used to keep the compiled sources (by default os tmp directory is used)

-If you need to detect that you are running with `ts-node-dev`, check if `process.env.TS_NODE_DEV` is set.
+If you need to detect that you are running with `ts-node-debug`, check if `process.env.TS_NODE_DEV` is set.

 **Points of notice:**

 - If you want desktop-notifications you should install `node-notifier` package and use `--notify` flag.

 - Especially for large code bases always consider running with `--transpile-only` flag which is normal for dev workflow and will speed up things greatly.
-Note, that `ts-node-dev` will not put watch handlers on TS files that contain only types/interfaces (used only for type checking) - this is current limitation by design.
+Note, that `ts-node-debug` will not put watch handlers on TS files that contain only types/interfaces (used only for type checking) - this is current limitation by design.

 - `--ignore-watch` will NOT affect files ignored by TS compilation.
 Use `--ignore` option (or `TS_NODE_IGNORE` env variable) to pass **RegExp strings** for filtering files that should not be compiled, by default `/node_modules/` are ignored.

 - Unknown flags (`node` cli flags are considered to be so) are treated like string value flags by default.
 The right solution to avoid ambiguity is to separate script name from option flags with `--`, for example:

   ```
-  ts-node-dev --inspect -- my-script.ts
+  ts-node-debug --inspect -- my-script.ts
   ```

-- The good thing is that `ts-node-dev` watches used `tsconfig.json` file, and will reinitialize compilation on its change, but you have to restart the process manually when you update used version of `typescript` or make any other changes that may effect compilation results.
+- The good thing is that `ts-node-debug` watches used `tsconfig.json` file, and will reinitialize compilation on its change, but you have to restart the process manually when you update used version of `typescript` or make any other changes that may effect compilation results.

 ## Issues